jason.phillips

 Earlier projects: browser-based NLP for Overlay AI; various survey projects

-My work over the past many years has turned increasingly towards elements of machine learning, both at the level of lighter tasks (clustering) and more in-depth NLP processing.
+My work over the past many years increasingly pivoted towards machine learning, both at the lower of embedding-space and heuristic tasks (text segmentation, tagging, classifying, clustering) and more in-depth transformer-based NLP processing.

 My earlier efforts in the space of machine learning or NLP—as an analyst for a large university—were centered on building, fine-tuning, clustering, and then serving robust vectors for topical analysis purposes, using simpler foundational NLP techniques (one of my NLP projects before transformers); see this summary.
 Following up on that work, I was occasionally tasked with taking large survey or other text data (e.g., a database of syllabi) and performing analysis for certain topics and themes of interest to the university administration.